How to differentiate between good and bad recruiters?

 It’s impossible to judge a good or bad recruiter based on their price.
 An amazing recruiter that finds you a candidate that can double your revenue in a short space of time might charge double what a bad recruiter charges.

-Fair range of fees will be around 10% to 20% and depend on the availability of talent, the seniority of the role, the job sector and the location of the role.
-For example an Office Manager in Sydney CBD might cost 10% whereas the CEO of a Healthtech company in Darwin might command a 20% fee as this will involve headhunting an executive level leader and convince them to move to a new state.
+A fair range of fees will be around 10% to 20% and depend on the availability of talent, the seniority of the role, the job sector and the location of the role.
+For example an Office Manager in Sydney CBD might cost 10% whereas the CEO of a Healthtech company in Darwin might command a 20% fee as this will involve headhunting an executive level leader and convincing them to move states.

 Through TalentVine you’re able to compare and select fees from hundreds of recruiters at once.
+Seeing them side-by-side, you can decide if you want a good recruiter for cheap, or a great recruiter for a little bit more.
 If you’re not using the platform then you should always get at least three quotes from agencies before settling on a fee.

 Trust Your Gut